Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

-Then, we look into the \textsc{Pin2Pan} domain gap in indoor scenes, as analyzed in Table~\ref{table:indoor_domain_gap} based on the Stanford2D3D dataset~\cite{stanford2d3d}.
-The pinhole- and panoramic images from Stanford2D3D are collected under the same setting, the \textsc{Pin2Pan} gap is smaller compared to the outdoor scenario.
-Still, in light of other convolutional- and attentional transformer-based architectures, the small Trans4PASS+ variant leads to top mIoU scores of $53.46\%$ and $50.35\%$ for pinhole- and panoramic image semantic segmentation, while its accuracy drop is also largely reduced compared to former state-of-the-art models like Trans4Trans~\cite{zhang2021trans4trans_acvr}.
+Then, we look into the \textsc{Pin2Pan} domain gap in indoor scenes, as analyzed in Table~\ref{table:indoor_domain_gap} based on the Stanford2D3D dataset~\cite{stanford2d3d}. {The pinhole- and panoramic images from Stanford2D3D are collected under the same setting, and the \textsc{Pin2Pan} gap is smaller compared to the outdoor scenario.} Still, in light of other convolutional- and attentional transformer-based architectures, the small Trans4PASS+ variant leads to top mIoU scores of $51.48\%$ and $49.76\%$ for pinhole- and panoramic image semantic segmentation, while its accuracy drop is also largely reduced compared to former state-of-the-art models like Trans4Trans~\cite{zhang2021trans4trans_acvr}.

-\textbf{\textsc{Syn2Real} gaps.} To measure the \textsc{Syn2Real} domain gap, for outdoor road-driving scenes, we leverage our SynPASS~(\textbf{SP13}) and DensePASS~(\textbf{DP13}) datasets by using their overlapping $13$ classes for training and testing.
-Compared to the versatile dense prediction transformer~\cite{pvt}, Trans4PASS consistently improves the performance in Table.~\ref{table:comp_domain_gap}-\circled{2}, surpassing the corresponding PVT variant by ${\sim}4.4\%$ on the target domain, and resulting more robust omni-segmentation as shown in Fig.~\ref{fig:fov}.
-Similarly, for the indoor situation, we experiment on Structured3D~(\textbf{S3D8}) panoramic~\cite{structured3d} and Stanford2D3D panoramic~(\textbf{SPan8}) sets by using their sharing $8$ categories.
-The results are presented in Table.~\ref{table:comp_domain_gap}-\circled{4}.
-The benefit of using Trans4PASS+ with DMLPv2 is pronounced, as it brings a mIoU gain of ${+}8.56\%$ compared to the tiny PVT baseline using an FPN decoder.
-We will further conduct in-depth architecture analysis on the novel designed Trans4PASS+ in Sec.~\ref{sec:trans4pass_structural_analysis}.
+\textbf{\textsc{Syn2Real} gaps.} {To measure the \textsc{Syn2Real} domain gap, for outdoor scenes, we leverage our SynPASS~(\textbf{SP13}) and DensePASS~(\textbf{DP13}) datasets with the overlapping $13$ classes.} {Compared to the previous work~\cite{pvt}, Trans4PASS consistently improves the performance in Table.~\ref{table:comp_domain_gap}-\circled{2}, surpassing the corresponding PVT by ${>}5\%$ on the target domain, and resulting in more robust omni-segmentation as shown in Fig.~\ref{fig:fov}.} Similarly, for the indoor situation, we experiment on Structured3D~(\textbf{S3D8}) panoramic~\cite{structured3d} and Stanford2D3D panoramic~(\textbf{SPan8}) sets by using their sharing $8$ categories.
+The results are presented in Table.~\ref{table:comp_domain_gap}-\circled{4}. {The advance of Trans4PASS+ with DMLPv2 is pronounced, as it improves ${+}8.25\%$ mIoU compared to the tiny PVT baseline.} {More in-depth architectural analysis of Trans4PASS+ is in Sec.~\ref{sec:trans4pass_structural_analysis}.}